swch/strivve-docs-nextjs/src/pages/resources/job-progress/index.md

 ## Termination Types

 Termination types are set on jobs when the complete.
-A single\_site\_job can't be considered finished until a termination type is set, and once a terrmination type is set, the job cannot be resurrected (although it can be re-run using an existing cardholder, card and account credentials).
+A single\_site\_job can't be considered finished until a termination type is set, and once a termination type is set, the job cannot be resurrected (although it can be re-run using an existing cardholder, card and account credentials).
 Only the first four termination types should be processed, others should be ignored in webhooks and reporting.

 Termination Type | Notes
 |-----------|--------